Authentic Vada Pav Chutney (Dry Garlic Chutney / Lasun Khobra Chutney)

 Roasted garlic cloves in a pan.

-Step 3: Add 1 tablespoon raw peanuts to the pan and dry roast until lightly browned.
+Step 2: Add 1 tablespoon of raw peanuts to the pan and dry-roast on medium-low for 4 to 5 minutes until the skins darken and the peanuts turn crunchy.
 Remove to a plate.

 Roasted peanuts in a pan.